SAFE BATHING

 - Adverse sea conditions;

-- Failure to signal and demark sea areas where bathing is prohibited;
+- Failure to signal and delimit sea areas where bathing is prohibited;

-- Lack of security structures near coasts close to bathing areas;
+- Lack of emergency facilities near the coasts and close to bathing areas;

 - Delays in rescue operations.